Amin-Drishak/hec-hms-bayesian-calibration/README.md

-# HEC-HMS Bayesian Calibration (Example)
+# HEC-HMS Bayesian Calibration (Demo)

-This repository demonstrates the idea of calibrating HEC-HMS parameters with a Bayesian sampler.
+This repo demonstrates a **toy example** of calibrating a hydrologic model using Bayesian/MCMC sampling.

-## Workflow
+Steps:
-1. Load synthetic rainfall-runoff data.
+1. Define a synthetic observed hydrograph
-2. Use a Bayesian approach to estimate parameters.
+2. Run a simple MCMC loop to adjust model parameters
-3. Visualize parameter uncertainty.

-## Status
-Mock version for illustration only.
+3. Compare simulated vs observed flows

+All data here are illustrative.